bevyengine/bevy-website/content/learn/book/storing-data/queries.md

 By contrast, you may have a query and need to access multiple items from it at once.
 The obvious method is to simply call [`Query::get`] multiple times on it.
-While this works for read-only access, it falls apart when using [`Query::get_mut`], as the borrow checker complains at you.
+While this works for read-only access, it falls apart when using [`Query::get_mut`], as the borrow checker complains.
+After all, it can't tell from the type signature that you're not accessing the same entity's data twice!

 To help with this, Bevy offers two particularly helpful methods on [`Query`]: